 The Framework Agreement with Scottish Government sets out the role of the Park Authority's Board in providing leadership and governance.
-The Framework Agreement is a new standard agreement between Scottish Government and its devolved public bodies and came into force following approval by the Park Authority board at its meeting on 26 May 2023.
+The Framework Agreement is a standard agreement between Scottish Government and its devolved public bodies and came into force following approval by the Park Authority board at its meeting on 26 May 2023.

-The governance responsibilities of the Board are supported by Standing Orders last revised and adopted in 2019 and a Code of Conduct revised and adopted in 2022.
-Required additions to the Code to handle board involvement in quasijudicial and regulatory decision making have been identified and agreed in principle with officers at the Standards Commission for Scotland.
-Amendments will be taken forward over 2024/25.
-The Board agreed a "Governance Responsibility Framework" document in 2021, setting out the respective roles and responsibilities of the board and its non-executive board members and senior managers in decision making, to give added clarity and understanding to this aspect of the Cairngorms NPA's governance.
+The governance responsibilities of the Board are supported by Standing Orders revised and adopted in 2024 and a Code of Conduct revised and adopted in 2022.
+Required additions to the Code to handle board involvement in quasi-judicial and regulatory decision making have been identified, agreed with the Standards Commission for Scotland and adopted during 2024/25.
+The Board agreed a "Governance Responsibility Framework" document in 2021, setting out the respective roles and responsibilities of the board and its non-executive board members and senior managers in decision making, to give added clarity and understanding to this aspect of the Park Authority's governance.
 Our group of professional, senior staff advisors, complemented by appropriate Board training and development processes, support the good governance arrangements set out in the Standing Orders and Code of Conduct.